Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center: Summary and Conclusion

 \subsection{Sources}

 As the origin of CRs is not clear we test two different scenarios for the spatial source distribution: \begin{itemize} \item[\textbf{[3sr]}] The first source scenario considers the three observed $\gamma$-ray point sources as observed by \HESS These are (1) the central source \sgrA (also called HESS J1745-290), (2) the supernova remnant G0.9+01 and (3) the pulsar HESS J1746-28.
 In this scenario, the contribution of the individual sources to the total CR luminosity is based on the $\gamma$-ray observation in \cite{HESS18}.
 This corresponds to a fraction of $f_\mathrm{sgrA} = 0.72$, $f_\mathrm{G0.9} = 0.22$ and $f_\mathrm{J1746} = 0.06$.
+A comparison between the source positions in this work and those used in \cite{Scherer2022} is given in appendix \ref{app:sources}.

 \item[\textbf{[uni]}] In the second source scenario, the full simulation volume is filled by a homogeneous CR source.
 This distribution could correspond to a CR population which is accelerated outside the GC region and diffused in a long time ago. \end{itemize} An overview of the source position is indicated in fig.~\ref{fig:sources} by the red stars for the \psr scenario and the orange rectangle for the \cyl source scenario.